IsmayilOfficial/IsmayilOfficial/README.md

  - 3d Card effect - https://3dcard-fm.netlify.app/
  - Beatiful login form in dark mode - https://sad-kilby-5a8240.netlify.app/
  - Github job website on react - https://githubjob2021.netlify.app/
+ - YouTube clone (only CSS and HTML) - https://fmtube.netlify.app/

 Here are some ideas to get you started: